static-frame/static-frame/doc/source/articles/upgrade.rst

 <<U6>    <float64>

-Applying a function to a row instead of a column simply requires changing the axis argument.
+Applying a function to a row instead of a column simply requires changing the axis argument, and group iteration and function application follow the same pattern.

 >>> f.iter_series(axis=1).apply(lambda s: s['mass'] > 1 and s['type'] == 'quark')
 <Series>